ajd213/hypercubes/README.md

 ### Getting cluster sizes

-Let's say we want a hypercube of dimension 16 with percolation concentration p = 0.5.
-To generate the sizes of 10000 clusters, we run:
+Let's say we want a hypercube of dimension 16 with percolation concentration $p = 0.5$.
+To generate the sizes of $10000$ clusters, we run:

 ```
 N = 16